 By the way, “true toads” are found in the Bufonidae family.
 Hence the name “bufotoxin”.

-Bufotoxin is relatively weak in comparison to that of a Golden Poison Frog (Batrachotoxin).
+Bufotoxin is relatively weak in comparison to that of dart frogs (Batrachotoxin).
 Regardless, it’s worth mentioning here because toads are abundant and can be dangerous to small animals like cats and dogs.

 Toads are found all over the United States, Canada, United Kingdom, and other parts of the world.
 And much like frogs, the potency of their toxins differs from one species to the next.

 Toads carry bufotoxin in the glands behind their eyes (see the picture below).
 It has a milk-like appearance.

 Touching it can result in irritation of the skin.
 Rubbing your eyes after getting the toxin on your hand is undoubtedly worse.
 Swallowing it would be unlikely because, well, people generally don’t go around swallowing live toads.
 Some reactions include a strong irritation, vomiting, allergic reaction, and general discomfort.